regregex/OS126/README.md

 OS 1.26 is suitable for programming into a 27128 or 27C128 EPROM to be installed in IC 51, the dedicated OS ROM socket of the Model A/B motherboard.
-Due to the amount of published software relying on the exact contents of OS 1.20, it is recommended to install OS 1.26 in such a way that OS 1.20 remains available.
+Due to the large amount of published software relying on the exact contents of OS 1.20, it is recommended to install OS 1.26 in such a way that OS 1.20 remains available.

 An OS RAM module from [BooBip.com][13] fits between the OS ROM and its socket, and allows the ROM to start the computer at power up; it can